cloudstateio/cloudstate/README.md

 ### Database support

-CloudState is using [Akka Persistence](https://doc.akka.io/docs/akka/current/persistence.html) for the durable storage, which has support for a [wide range](https://index.scala-lang.org/search?topics=akka-persistence) of NoSQL and SQL databases.
-However, CloudState has the additional requirement of a Graal native image for the database.
+The CloudState Proxy Reference Implementation is using [Akka Persistence](https://doc.akka.io/docs/akka/current/persistence.html) for the durable storage, which has support for a [wide range](https://index.scala-lang.org/search?topics=akka-persistence) of NoSQL and SQL databases.
+That said, since it is compiled into a GraalVM native image, the database connection drivers need to be adapted.
 So far we have support for the Cassandra distributed database, with more databases (for example Postgres) in the works.

 ---
 ## Client API